ainchor-labs/bevel/README.md

 # Bevel

 ## About
-Bevel is an open source cli-based tool that uses raylib as the main framework, with the goal of having a unity or godot-type feel in terms of development
+Bevel is an open source cli-based tool that uses raylib as the main framework, with the goal of having a unity or godot-type feel in terms of end-user development

-Currently only 2D
+Currently only 2D, but 3D is desired

 ## Install instructions